Configuring Block User Login

 Email Address

-The email address to which notification about possible attack will be sent after the user performed the number of failed login attempts specified in Number of Failed Attempts Before Sending an Email property.
-It is possible to specify several emails separated by commas.
+The email address(es) to which notifications about a potential attack will be sent after the user exceeds the number of failed login attempts specified in the Number of Failed Attempts Before Sending an Email property.
+Multiple addresses can be specified, separated by commas.

 Notify User